“Am I Covered?” : Understanding Your Counselling Options

 Counsellors and Qualifications

-Traditionally, the industry standard has been that counselling is provided by counsellors with a minimum of a master’s degree plus five years post-graduate experience.
+Traditionally, the industry EAP standard has been that counselling is provided by counsellors with a minimum of a master’s degree plus five years post-graduate experience.

 If you have not had a good experience with your EAP counsellor, I always encourage people to phone the call centre back and ask for a different counsellor.
 It’s most useful to do this early in the process so that you don’t have to start all over again with a new therapist and conclude your sessions almost as soon as you got started again, just because your sessions have run out.